The Beacon Lights and Sounds

 In 2007, Virginia Wesleyan established a week-long on-campus shelter for homeless men and women in partnership with the Portsmouth Volunteers for the Homeless.
-This annual event took place each January during Winter Session and was tied to an academic course on the issue of homelessness in America.
+This annual event took place each January during January Term and was tied to an academic course on the issue of homelessness in America.
 In 2017, the Shelter Experience moved off-campus and into the community but remains a unique learning opportunity and truly transformational experience for volunteers and guests.
-In keeping with the University’s Wesleyan heritage, Virginia Wesleyan students are encouraged to become engaged citizens who care about their community in active ways.
+In keeping with the University's Wesleyan heritage, Virginia Wesleyan students are encouraged to become engaged citizens who care about their community in active ways.
 Shelter provides a unique opportunity for students to break down social barriers, look beyond stereotypes and make meaningful connections.

 Spring Alumni Weekend